 “You gave me my life back, for which I am forever indebted.
 I can’t thank you enough for what you did for me and for many women like me.” - Buritu

 The pandemic led to a dramatic reduction in patients seeking treatment at Hamlin’s fistula hospitals from May - August as people became increasingly fearful of traveling.
-However, Hamlin’s Addis Ababa Fistula Hospital and 80 Hamlin-supported rural midwifery clinics remained open, with safeguards in place to prevent the spread of COVID-19.
+However, Hamlin’s Addis Ababa Fistula Hospital and over 50 Hamlin-supported rural midwifery clinics remained open, with safeguards in place to prevent the spread of COVID-19.
 October saw a return to normal operations at all six Hamlin hospitals.
 Considering these challenges, the Treatment Program in FY20 has seen considerable success.